-Upon application for land use and construction permits from the County for development of sports fields, construction of restrooms, and installation of landscaping, and prior to site disturbance, the CCSD or project developer shall prepare plans showing the use of indoor and outdoor water conservation strategies and techniques to help offset the proposed anticipated water demand.
-These measures include but are not limited to:
+- WS/mm-1 Upon application for land use and construction permits from the County for development of sports fields, construction of restrooms, and installation of landscaping, and prior to site disturbance, the CCSD or project developer shall prepare plans showing the use of indoor and outdoor water conservation strategies and techniques to help offset the proposed anticipated water demand.
+These measures include but are not limited to: - a.

-- a.
 Landscape plans shall show the extent of permeable and impervious landscape materials, the use of low-water use plant materials selected from an approved County plant list, and a landscape irrigation plan indicating the method for achieving low volume, high efficiency irrigation (i.e., drip irrigation systems with automatic controllers and auto rain shut-off devices). - b.
-If natural turf is proposed, the CCSD shall submit plans showing the use of an evaporative control system (or similar method) for irrigation.

-c.
-Incorporate use of pit toilets in restrooms or closure of restrooms during drought periods.
+If natural turf is proposed, the CCSD shall submit plans showing the use of an evaporative control system (or similar method) for irrigation. - c.
+Incorporate use of pit toilets or composting toilets in restrooms, portable restrooms, or closure of restrooms during drought periods. - d.
+Incorporate the use of hand sanitizers to avoid the use of water for restroom sinks.

-With implementation of mitigation, the total water demand for the community park would be reduced to approximately 17 acre-feet of water per year.
+Residual Impact With implementation of mitigation, the total water demand for the community park would be reduced to approximately 47-16 acre-feet of water per year.
 Physically, water is available to serve the project; however, based on the current water moratorium and outstanding service commitment list, implementation of the project and use of CCSD water sources would be considered significant, adverse, and unavoidable, Class I, until alternative water supply resources are established by the CCSD.
 Use of water for the community park may reduce aquifer levels such that the CCSD could not support existing or proposed uses.